BensThoughts/zero-rabbit/README.md

 rabbit.nack(*channel*, *msg*, *allUpTo*, *requeue*)

+Be careful with nack, the default *requeue* is true and will cause your app to go into a loop if there is only one instance of it consuming from the queue, even if you do have multiple apps this may cause a nasty looping effect.

+nack is primarily to be used with dead letter exchanges, as in (https://www.squaremobius.net/amqp.node/channel_api.html#channel_assertQueue).
+For basic use cases it is better to just ack bad messages or on errors and log the error somewhere.

 Reject a message.
 This instructs the server to either requeue the message or throw it away (which may result in it being dead-lettered).

 *allUpTo* is an optional boolean.
 If allUpTo is truthy, all outstanding messages prior to and including the given message are rejected.
 As with #ack, it’s a channel-ganking error to use a message that is not outstanding.
 Defaults to false.